gsdenys/amqp-client/README.md

 ## Develop

-To facilitate to create the lua development environment, was created a [Lua Vagrant Image](https://github.com/gsdenys/vagrant-lua).
+To facilitate to create the lua development environment, was created a [Lua Vagrant Image](https://github.com/gsdenys/lua-vagrant).
 Use it to gain time.

 Case you already have your environment done, just clone this repository and start working.
 Other else, execute the following steps ([Vagrant](https://www.vagrantup.com) need to be installed)

 ### Prepare the Environmen

-First of all you need to clone the vagrant lua enviromnet executing this command:
+First of all you need to clone the [lua-vagrant](https://github.com/gsdenys/lua-vagrant) environment executing this command:

 ```sh
 git clone https://github.com/gsdenys/vagrant-lua.git
 cd vagrant-lua
 ```

-As we'll install the [RabbitMQ](https://www.rabbitmq.com), is very interesting expose the ports to be accessed by the host, this way we can easilly access the adm enviromnent.
-So, to to this, you need to locate the code below at the __Vagrantfile__.
+As we'll install the [RabbitMQ](https://www.rabbitmq.com), is very interesting expose the ports to be accessed through the host, this way we can easilly access the administrator enviromnent in your browser.
+So, to to this, you need to locate the code below at the __Vagrantfile__

 ```sh
 ###